nusco/narjillos/backlog.md

 ###Genetist

 * View Narjillo's evolutionary path °°
-* Find a good way to deal with atrophy (see FIXME) °°
+* Find a good way to deal with atrophy °°
 * Narjillo's skewing is genetically determined °°
 * Whole-body size gene
 * Mutation rate is controlled by genes (this is what happens in nature. tends to freeze evolution?)